 Accountability is huge.
 Share your goals with someone.
 Whenever possible, share the means, too.
 It becomes a lot more difficult to give up on the goal at hand when you feel like you're letting someone else down in the process.
 So broadcast your goals on Facebook, find a reading buddy, or share your goals with a trusted loved one.

-In 2019, Ryan Dunn is attempting to stay committed to deepening his understanding of how God is active in the world today, making his community (Nashville, TN) a bit more heavenly, and celebrating special moments with his wife and son.
+Ryan Dunn is attempting to stay committed to deepening his understanding of how God is active in the world today, making his community (Nashville, TN) a bit more heavenly, and celebrating special moments with his wife and son.